 While County revenue has remained stable throughout the pandemic due to strong property values, the growth of General Fund revenue has slowed due to tax rate cuts in three consecutive years.
 Because most property tax revenue is received between December and February, there is a big drop in revenue for the short fiscal year which covers March through September 2022.
 This drop was expected and does not indicate a financial problem.
-The chart below shows historical General Fund revenue from FY15 - FY22, OMB's estimate for SFY22, and projected revenue for FY23 if Court adopts the recommended tax rate.
+The chart above shows historical General Fund revenue from FY15 - FY22, OMB's estimate for SFY22, and projected revenue for FY23 based on the assumption that tax rates will be set at the NNR rate for the 2022 tax year.